Vvlaid/Project-1/README.md

 ## Research Questions:

-- Is Cardiovascular mortality rates trending up or down over the years?
+- Is Cardiovascular mortality rates trending up or down over the years?  - Daniel
-- Specific country trends?
+- Specific country trends? - Daniel
-- Those with underlying medical conditions such as Diabetes or depression are more likely to have cardiovascular disease.
+- Those with underlying medical conditions such as Diabetes or depression are more likely to have cardiovascular disease. - Alex
 - Does heart failure have a high mortality rate?
-- Does low blood count (RBC, WBC,Platelets), high Cholesterol , High Blood
+- Does low blood count (RBC, WBC,Platelets), high Cholesterol , High Blood  - Vidya
-- Pressure leads to Heart failure.
+- Pressure leads to Heart failure?
+Sodium potasium and chloride levels. - Vidya
 - Do we have the same diagnosis and treatment for the same symptoms.
 - Compare mortality rates by patients’ gender and residence location?
-(Urban vs. Rural)
+(Urban vs. Rural) - Daniel
-- What percent of Heart failure patients have a family history of cardiovascular conditions?
+- What percent of Heart failure patients have a family history of cardiovascular conditions? - Raphael
-- Which age group has the highest mortality rate due to smoking?
+- Which age group has the highest mortality rate due to smoking? - Ikenna
-- Which age group experiences the highest mortality rate?
+- Which age group experiences the highest mortality rate? - Ikenna

 ## Datasets Used:
 - https://www.kaggle.com/datasets/asgharalikhan/mortality-rate-heart-patient-pakistan-hospital/data?select=FIC.Full+CSV.csv